ivarref/ivarref.github.io/content/posts/ubuntu-development-mac-os-x.md

 git ls-files | entr -ccr ./remoterun.sh ./my-app arg1 arg2
 ```

-Check out Julia Evans' [introduction to entr](https://jvns.ca/blog/2020/06/28/entr/)
-if you are interested in learning more about `entr`.

 It is also possible to chain commands:

 ```bash
 git ls-files | entr -ccr ./remoterun.sh bash -c 'npm run build && npm start'
 ```

+I recommend checking out Julia Evans' [introduction to entr](https://jvns.ca/blog/2020/06/28/entr/)
+if you are interested in learning more about `entr`.

 ## Final words